• +255 774 401 261

 When buying property in Zanzibar, verifying ownership is essential to avoid potential legal issues.
 The process begins with land record reviews and verification documents provided by the local Sheha.
 Collaborate with professionals familiar with local laws to conduct thorough due diligence.

-Real estate agencies like Africa Luxury Properties specialize in extensive due diligence, ensuring the legitimacy of ownership claims.
+Real estate agencies like Zanzipalms specialize in extensive due diligence, ensuring the legitimacy of ownership claims.
 A comprehensive title search can confirm ownership and identify any encumbrances, safeguarding your investment.

 Drafting a Purchase Agreement